 You’re specifically using oatmeal to help your dog with itching because oatmeal is a fantastic cleansing agent.
 It helps to do a number of great things for your dog’s skin, ranging from providing it with extra moisture to ensuring that your dog gets the right antioxidants to keep his or her skin healthy.
 There’s a reason, after all, that there are so many pet products that tend to use oatmeal as one of their many ingredients.

 If you have a skin condition of your own, you might already be familiar with how well oatmeal can work.
 A huge part of eczema lotions and other types of rubs, it’s a proven agent that works across the species boundary.

-Oatmeal also works very well to soothe dogs when they’re nervous.
-You will find it in any number of good dog shampoos, which makes it a good choice for those who have dogs who can’t or won’t sit still long enough for a soak.
+Oatmeal also works very well to soothe dogs when they’re nervous, and you might find it to be a viable alternative to supplements you can give your dog for anxiety.
+You will find oatmeal in any number of good dog shampoos, which makes it a good choice for those who have dogs who can’t or won’t sit still long enough for a soak.
 With all of these great features, it’s easy to see exactly why you might want to draw one of these baths for your dog.

 How to Give Your Dog an Oatmeal Bath: A Brief Guide

 Now that you’re ready to give your dog an oatmeal bath, you’ll need to know how to do so in an efficient way.
 As you might imagine, this can be tougher and messier than most would expect.
 Fortunately, we can break it down into simple steps that any dog owner can follow.